Wedding Diet? Just say No!

 Granted, our bodies can change.
 But, hearing about weight loss, exercise programs, and diets specific for the big day can be detrimental to our physical and mental health.
-The diet industry has found another market and doesn’t care how it impacts the people getting married..
+The diet industry has found another market and doesn’t care how it impacts the people getting married.
 Wedding planning can be stressful enough with trying to create a special day without the added pressure to create a “perfect” body.

 But, here is the thing.
 Your fiance asked to marry you not because of what you’ll look like on that one specific day, but because they are in love with you and everything about you.
 Getting married is about making a commitment of love to one another.
 Your wedding day should be a celebration of that.

-As brides or grooms, we should dress up and present ourselves the way we want to on this day but, it should not be at the expense of our health and well being.
+As brides or grooms, we should dress up and present ourselves the way we want to on this day but, it should not be at the expense of our health and well-being.
 Remember what this day is about.
 Your wedding is not about the celebration of the size of your body but about the love between you and your significant other and making a commitment to one another.

 What to do Instead of “Sweatin it”

+You do not need to do a wedding diet.
 Here are some tips I have developed to use myself and also with my clients who were wedding dress shopping:

 - Buy a dress that fits you now.
 Don’t buy something a size smaller.
 Don’t use words like “my goal size” or “I’ll be pretty when I fit into this.”
 Fighting your body to go to a size it isn’t meant to be is only going to add more frustration, stress, and sadness.
 If the person selling you a dress keeps harping on “when you’ll lose weight” or “all brides lose weight” speak up and tell her that isn’t your plan.
 You do not have to be a victim of diet culture.
 Buy the dress that makes you feel pretty right now.
 Also, do not forget that many dresses you try on are just sample dresses.
 It’s okay if it doesn’t fit perfectly when you try the dress on.
 The one you get will be tailored to your already beautiful body,

-- With that, remind yourself of the things that not only make you look beautiful but what makes you feel beautiful.
+- With that, remind yourself of the things that not only make you look beautiful but what make you feel beautiful.
 One of my bridal consultants asked me when picking out a dress, “Do you want to feel whimsical?
 Do you want to feel like a princess?
-Do you want to be sexy vixen?”
+Do you want to be a sexy vixen?”
 Wedding dress shopping became ten times more fun when I could close my eyes and imagine what style of dress would make me feel the most beautiful.

 - Write down what you want to feel on your wedding day.
-Write down your hopes and excitements for this day.
+Write down your hopes and excitement for this day.
 Think about what memories you want to hold onto.
 While the idea of “looking perfect” in your wedding photos may be a strong drive to engage in diet culture, think about what those photos are truly capturing.
 Most likely, you’ll want to remember this as a day of celebrating love and new beginnings with your partner.

 - It’s okay to exercise and it is okay to eat.
 It’s okay to follow your normal routine, As you plan for your wedding continue to follow your intuitive voice.
 For many people, weddings take months if not years to plan.
-Do not remove fun foods out of your diet for the sake of just one day.
+Do not remove fun foods from your diet for the sake of just one day.
 Listen to your body when it comes to exercise.
 Exercise because you want to give your body the gift of movement, but know it is okay to take days off too.
 Exercise should not be a punishment to your body.